 - Stop nitpicking on whether it’s the quality or quantity of calories that matter.
-Take small steps by saying no to second helpings during dinner, or opting for a banana instead of a cookie when snacking.
+Take small steps by saying no to second portions during dinner, or opting for a banana instead of a cookie when snacking.

 - If possible, always opt for the less processed choice.
-As food activist Michael Pollan admonished — avoid foods containing ingredients you can't pronounce.
+As food activist Michael Pollan advises — avoid foods containing ingredients you can’t pronounce.
 Toss the junk and stock up on whole foods instead.

 Your Next Step

 Whether you’re starting to track your daily caloric intake or focusing on the quality of food you consume, figuring out if either of these steps are working for you is incredibly important.